Skip to content

 English Grammar

-Many English learners feel confused when they see the words sale and sail.
-They look different, but when spoken, they often sound the same.
-This … Read more
+Many English learners feel confused when they see words that look almost the same.
+Dependence and dependency are a perfect example.
+Both come from the … Read more

 Photo of author